MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 There are several settings in Teams that control whether people outside the organization can interact with Teams.
 The following settings must be enabled for people outside the organization to join meetings:

 - [Guest access in Teams](guest-access.md) must be enabled for guests to be able to join meetings.
-Note that guests can log into your organization and are not anonymous.
+Note that guests can log into your organization and aren't anonymous.
 - [External access](manage-external-access.md) must be enabled for people in trusted organizations to join meetings.
 A mutual trust between your organization and the external organization must be configured.
 In addition, the meeting organizer in your organization and any participants from the external organization must be enabled for external access.
 - [Anonymous meeting join](anonymous-users-in-meetings.md) must be enabled if you want to allow anonymous meeting participants.